Football in Nigeria

-Football is the most popular sport in Nigeria.
+With around 82 million fans, or 40% of the population, football is the most popular sport in Nigeria.
 The Nigeria national football team competes regularly for international titles and many Nigerian footballers compete in Europe, particularly in England.
-Nigeria has one of the finest national teams in Africa and has produced many notable footballers including Mudashiru Lawal, Rashidi Yekini, Jay Jay Okocha, Nwankwo Kanu, Vincent Enyeama, Joseph Yobo and Mikel John Obi.
+Nigeria has one of the finest national teams in Africa and has produced many notable footballers including Mudashiru Lawal, Rashidi Yekini, Jay Jay Okocha, Nwankwo Kanu, Vincent Enyeama, Joseph Yobo, Mikel John Obi and Victor Osimhen.

+Polling shows the majority of Nigerians watch international and domestic football.
+Due to the number of Nigerian players in the English Premier League and the fact that Nigeria is an English-speaking country, the majority of Nigerians support an English club.
+The most popular football clubs in Nigeria are Chelsea, Manchester United and Arsenal.
+Spanish clubs Real Madrid and Barcelona are also popular among Nigerians.